SUSTAINABLE

 Some early planting was to promote indigenous species.
 This was the first Mvule [Milicia excelsa] which SGG helped plant in Rombo District.

 Planting on Kilimanjaro and in West Kenya established the advantages of agroforestry for small scale farmers where trees can provide fruits for improving nutrition, fuel wood, fodder, shade and a supplementary income while maintaining good soil conditions on the farm.
-Many of our Rotary partners are concerned with improving education and conditions in schools so planting on school grounds accounts for much of our tree planting in Tanzania in 2018.
+Many of our Rotary partners in Tanzania were concerned with improving education and conditions in schools so planting on school grounds accounts for much of our tree planting there in 2018.

 Read more...